pygame-community/pygame-ce/docs/reST/ref/surface.rst

           A :doc:`rect` object representing the affected area of this ``Surface`` that was modified by the blit operation.
 This area includes only the pixels within this ``Surface`` or its clipping area (see :meth:`set_clip`).
+          Generally you don't need to use this return value, as it was initially designed to pass it to :meth:`pygame.display.update` to optimize the updating of the display.
+          Since modern computers are fast enough to update the entire display at high speeds, this return value is rarely used nowadays.
       **Notes**
           - When self-blitting and there is a colorkey or alpha transparency set, resulting colors may appear slightly different compared to a non-self blit.